Policies

 What type of documentation do I need to bring to class with me?

-SEGMENT 2 STUDENTS need to bring their Level 1 Learner's License and driving log or application they use to record their supervised driving hours.
+SEGMENT 2 STUDENTS: need to bring their Level 1 Learner's License and driving log or application they use to record their supervised driving hours.
 If the student is bringing their own handwritten log, please follow the state's format.
 View the state of Michigan Driving Log.

 Are your instructors licensed?